MontiCore/feature-diagram/README.md

 ### [The FeatureDiagramTool][FDtool]
 The [FeatureDiagramTool][FDtool] offers both CLI and a Java API for processing FeatureDiagram models.
+It provides through the CLI as follows:

+`java -jar FeatureDiagramTool.jar [-h] -i <fileName> [-o <outPath>] [-path <p>] [-pp [<file>]] [-s [<file>]]`

+where the arguments are:
+* `-h`,`--help`                  Prints this help dialog
+* `-i`,`--input <fileName>`      Reads the (mandatory) source file resp. the contents of the model
+* `-o`,`--output <outPath>`      Path of generated files
+* `-path <p>`                    Sets the artifact path for imported symbols.
+The value can be a single path or a comma-separated list of multiple paths.
+* `-pp`,`--prettyprint [<file>]` Prettyprints the model to stdout and, optionally, to the specified output file
+* `-s`,`--symboltable [<file>]`  Serializes and prints the symbol table to stdout and, optionally, to the specified output file

-It contains the following (static) methods:
+For using the tool as Java API, it contains the following (static) methods:
 * `ASTFDCompilationUnit parse(String modelFile)` processes the model at the passed path and produces an AST
-* `FeatureDiagramArtifactScope createSymbolTable(String modelFile, ModelPath mp)` parses the model at the passed path and instantiates the symbol table using passed modelpath entries for finding imported FDs
+* `IFeatureDiagramArtifactScope createSymbolTable(String modelFile, ModelPath mp)` parses the model at the passed path and instantiates the symbol table using passed modelpath entries for finding imported FDs
-* `FeatureDiagramArtifactScope createSymbolTable(ASTFDCompilationUnit ast, ModelPath mp)` instantiates the symbol table using the passed AST as basis and the passed modelpath entries for finding imported FDs
+* `IFeatureDiagramArtifactScope createSymbolTable(ASTFDCompilationUnit ast, ModelPath mp)` instantiates the symbol table using the passed AST as basis and the passed modelpath entries for finding imported FDs
 * `void checkCoCos(ASTFDCompilationUnit ast)` checks all context conditions of the FDL against the passed AST
-* `File storeSymbols(ASTFDCompilationUnit ast, String fileName)` stores the symbol table for the passed ast in a file with the path fileName.
+* `String storeSymbols(IFeatureDiagramArtifactScope scope, String fileName)` stores the symbol table for the passed artifact scope in a file with the passed fileName.
 If the file exists, it is overridden.
   Otherwise, a new file is created.
-* `ASTFeatureDiagram run(String modelFile, ModelPath mp)` parses the passed modelFile, creates the symbol table, checks the context conditions, and then stores the symbol table.
-* `ASTFeatureDiagram run(String modelFile)` parses the passed modelFile, creates the symbol table, checks the context conditions, and stores symbol table - all without an explicit modelpath.
-Care: this can only take into account imported FDs if these are located next to the passed FD modelFile.

-### [The FeatureConfigurationTool][FCtool]
-The [FeatureConfigurationTool][FCtool] offers a Java API for processing FeatureDiagram models.
-It contains the following (static) methods:
-* `ASTFDCompilationUnit parse(String modelFile)` processes the model at the passed path and produces an AST
-* `FeatureDiagramArtifactScope createSymbolTable(String modelFile, ModelPath mp)` parses the model at the passed path and instantiates the symbol table using passed modelpath entries for finding imported FDs
-* `FeatureDiagramArtifactScope createSymbolTable(ASTFDCompilationUnit ast, ModelPath mp)` instantiates the symbol table using the passed AST as basis and the passed modelpath entries for finding imported FDs
-* `void checkCoCos(ASTFDCompilationUnit ast)` checks all context conditions of the FDL against the passed AST
-* `File storeSymbols(ASTFDCompilationUnit ast, String fileName)` stores the symbol table for the passed ast in a file with the path fileName.
+* `String storeSymbols(IFeatureDiagramArtifactScope scope, Path out)` stores the symbol table for the passed artifact scope in a file with the usual name, package, and fileEnding at the passed 'out' location.
 If the file exists, it is overridden.
 Otherwise, a new file is created.
+* `ASTFeatureDiagram run(String modelFile, Path out, ModelPath mp)` parses the passed modelFile, creates the symbol table, checks the context conditions, and then stores the symbol table at the passed location.
 * `ASTFeatureDiagram run(String modelFile, ModelPath mp)` parses the passed modelFile, creates the symbol table, checks the context conditions, and then stores the symbol table.
 * `ASTFeatureDiagram run(String modelFile)` parses the passed modelFile, creates the symbol table, checks the context conditions, and stores symbol table - all without an explicit modelpath.
 Care: this can only take into account imported FDs if these are located next to the passed FD modelFile.

+### [The FeatureConfigurationTool][FCtool]
+The [FeatureConfigurationTool][FCtool] offers both CLI and a Java API for processing FeatureConfiguration models.
+It provides through the CLI as follows:

+`java -jar FeatureConfigurationTool.jar [-h] -i <fileName> [-o <outPath>] [-path <p>] [-pp [<file>]]`

+where the arguments are:
+* `-h`,`--help`                  Prints this help dialog
+* `-i`,`--input <fileName>`      Reads the (mandatory) source file resp. the contents of the model
+* `-o`,`--output <outPath>`      Path of generated files
+* `-path <p>`                    Sets the artifact path for imported symbols.
+The value can be a single path or a comma-separated list of multiple paths.
+* `-pp`,`--prettyprint [<file>]` Prettyprints the model to stdout and, optionally, to the specified output file

+For using the tool as Java API, it contains the following (static) methods:
+* `ASTFCCompilationUnit parse(String modelFile)` processes the model at the passed path and produces an AST
+* `IFeatureConfigurationArtifactScope createSymbolTable(String modelFile, ModelPath mp)` parses the model at the passed path and instantiates the symbol table using passed modelpath entries for finding FDs
+* `IFeatureConfigurationArtifactScope createSymbolTable(ASTFCCompilationUnit ast, ModelPath mp)` instantiates the symbol table using the passed AST as basis and the passed modelpath entries for finding FDs
+* `ASTFeatureConfiguration run(String modelFile, ModelPath mp)` parses the passed modelFile and creates the symbol table.
+Through this, conformance to the feature model is checked as well.
+* `ASTFeatureConfiguration run(String modelFile)` parses the passed modelFile and creates the symbol table.
+Through this, conformance to the feature model is checked as well - all without an explicit modelpath.
+Care: this can only take into account FDs if these are located next to the passed FC modelFile.

+### [The FeatureConfigurationPartialTool][PFCtool]
+The [FeatureConfigurationPartialTool][PFCtool] offers both CLI and a Java API for processing PartialFeatureConfiguration models.
+It provides through the CLI as follows:

+`java -jar FeatureConfigurationPartialTool.jar [-h] -i <fileName> [-o <outPath>] [-path <p>] [-pp [<file>]]`

+where the arguments are:
+* `-h`,`--help`                  Prints this help dialog
+* `-i`,`--input <fileName>`      Reads the (mandatory) source file resp. the contents of the model
+* `-o`,`--output <outPath>`      Path of generated files
+* `-path <p>`                    Sets the artifact path for imported symbols.
+The value can be a single path or a comma-separated list of multiple paths.
+* `-pp`,`--prettyprint [<file>]` Prettyprints the model to stdout and, optionally, to the specified output file

+For using the tool as Java API, it contains the following (static) methods:
+* `ASTFCCompilationUnit parse(String modelFile)` processes the model at the passed path and produces an AST
+* `IFeatureConfigurationPartialArtifactScope createSymbolTable(String modelFile, ModelPath mp)` parses the model at the passed path and instantiates the symbol table using passed modelpath entries for finding FDs
+* `IFeatureConfigurationPartialArtifactScope createSymbolTable(ASTFCCompilationUnit ast, ModelPath mp)` instantiates the symbol table using the passed AST as basis and the passed modelpath entries for finding FDs
+* `ASTFeatureConfiguration run(String modelFile, ModelPath mp)` parses the passed modelFile and creates the symbol table.
+Through this, conformance to the feature model is checked as well.
+* `ASTFeatureConfiguration run(String modelFile)` parses the passed modelFile and creates the symbol table.
+Through this, conformance to the feature model is checked as well - all without an explicit modelpath.
+Care: this can only take into account FDs if these are located next to the passed modelFile.

 ## Further Information